-Under Council's Hotel Trading Hours Policy the length of the trial periods are as follows:
+Under Council's Hotel Trading Hours Policy, the length of the trial periods are as follows:

-"... new applications for extended trading hours be subject to an initial one (1) year trail period.
+"...... new applications for extended trading hours be subject to an initial one (1) year trail period.
 Subject to satisfactory conduct of the premises during the initial trial period, the second trial period can be two (2) years and third trial period can be four (4) years."

-Granting permanent trading hours is contrary to the Council's Hotel Trading Hours Policy which requires implementation of trial periods to ensure the management/ operation of the premises does not interfere with surrounding development.
-It is important to note that the trial period applies to the premises, not the operator and a change in management may result in different management practices in dealing with anti-social behaviour.
+It is noted this application does not specify a desired timeframe for the continuation of extended trading, however granting permanent trading hours is contrary to the Council's Hotel Trading Hours Policy which requires implementation of trial periods to ensure the management/operation of the premises does not interfere with surrounding development.
+It is important to note that the trial period applies to the premises, not the operator and a change in management may result in different management practices in dealing with anti-social behaviour and noise management.
 A trial period also allows Council to review management practices and the appropriateness of the operating hours.
 The regularity of the trial periods ensures that practices can be reviewed and if there are any issues, establish mechanisms to address such matters of concern which may be affecting the amenity of surrounding residences.